Whole-System First-Swing Stability of Inverter-Based Inertia-Free Power Systems: First-Swing Stability of Inertia-Free Systems

-There are two complementary mechanisms to regulate system frequency and maintain power balancing.
+Under large grid disturbance, an apparatus is defined as \textit{first-swing stable} if its power angle is always maintained within the unstable equilibrium points (UEPs), and can swing back to its original stable equilibrium point (SEP) [X].
+There are two complementary mechanisms can help to regulate system frequency and maintain power balancing.
 The first is rotating inertia which responds to the derivative of frequency, and the second is primary control (or droop control) which responds to the deviation (error) of frequency.
-If primary control is fast enough, inertia is no longer needed.
-The first-swing stability of a low-inertia system is significantly improved compared to a high-inertia system.
-As illustrated in \figref{eac}, if inertia is sufficiently small and primary control is sufficiently fast, the transient stability region can be pushed beyond the equal area criterion (EAC) to the boundary of unstable equilibrium point (UEP).
-This is because the primary control has an equivalent damping effect to dissipate the fault-induced kinetic energy almost instantaneously.
-An inertia-free system can be implemented via grid-forming (GFM) inverters by tuning down the virtual inertia, or by increasing the bandwidth of the droop control \cite{d2013equivalence}.
-Thus inverters can be endowed with superior rather than inferior stability performances to synchronous generators, by exploiting their controllability.
+Because of the intrinsic mechanical inertia and slow prime-mover control of a synchronous generator, inertia response dominates the swing dynamics of traditional power systems.
+Therefore, the equal area criterion (EAC) has been widely used to determine the critical power angle (i.e., first-swing stability boundary) so that enough decelerating area of the rotor can be ensured, as displayed in \figref{Fig:FirstSwingStability}.
+By contrast, for a grid-forming (GFM) inverter, its frequency regulation is more flexible thanks to its configurable virtual inertia and droop gain \cite{d2013equivalence,li2021revisiting,du2020modeling}.
+If its primary control is fast enough, its inertia can be replaced.
+In this case, the first-swing stability is also significantly improved.
+As illustrated in \figref{Fig:FirstSwingStability}, if inertia is sufficiently small and primary control is sufficiently fast, the first-swing stability region can be pushed beyond the EAC to the boundary of UEP.
+This is because the primary control has an equivalent damping effect to dissipate the fault-induced kinetic energy almost instantaneously thanks to being inertia-free.
+This implies that inverters can be endowed with superior rather than inferior stability performances to synchronous generators, by exploiting their controllability.

-The intuitive reasoning above can be formalised and generalised to multi-inverter systems by the theorem below. \begin{theorem}{} For a power system with GFM inverters and inductive transmission lines, the region of attraction of the SEP extends to the UEP if the equivalent inertia of all inverters is sufficiently small. \end{theorem}
+The intuitive reasoning above can be formalised and generalised to multi-inverter systems by the theorem below. \begin{theorem}{} For a power system with GFM inverters and inductive transmission lines, the region of attraction of the SEP (i.e., the whole-system first-swing stability boundary) extends to the UEP for all inverters if the equivalent inertia of all inverters is sufficiently small. \end{theorem}